Accessibility statement

 Biography

-Ziyun joined the School for Business and Society as Senior Lecturer (Associate Professor) in Organization Studies in September 2021.
-Prior to that, she was a lecturer in Organization Studies in Newcastle Business School, Northumbria University, where she led the research interest group ‘critical perspectives in management studies’.
+Ziyun joined the School for Business and Society as Senior Lecturer (Associate Professor) in Responsible Management in September 2021.
+Prior to that, she was an Assistant Professor in Organization Studies in Newcastle Business School, Northumbria University, where she led the research interest group ‘critical perspectives in management studies’.

 Ziyun is the Deputy Director of the PhD programmes in the School for Business and Society, including the PhD in Management programme and the PhD in Social Policy and Social Work programme.
 She is the module lead for Research Methods (postgraduate level).